Program OVERVIEW

 Participants will craft a cohesive policy agenda to integrate brain health into U.S. legislation and regulations.
 The discussion will include workplace incentives, dementia research, and tax credit proposals, aiming to create a unified framework that aligns federal and state priorities.
 Outputs will include specific recommendations for incentivizing brain health initiatives in the private sector.

-• What can the Federal government do, Congress do, and Texas (the states) do to advance brain health?
+• What can the Federal government do, Congress do, and states like Texas do to advance brain health?
 What are the top three most important things in this current environment?

 • What is standing in the way?